D0pal/xogecoin/doc/build-unix.md

 make install # optional
 ```

-This will build qogecoin-qt as well, if the dependencies are met.
+This will build xogecoin-qt as well, if the dependencies are met.

 See [dependencies.md](dependencies.md) for a complete overview.